madars/zcash-docker/README.md

 docker build --tag=my-zcash-node zcash-docker
 ```

 You can choose the tag freely; similar for the directories in the next step.

+(If your build process fails due to a network error, you might be affected by a recent Debian sid/Ubuntu disco `iptables`/`docker` packaging bug.
+See below for a work-around.)

 3. Create local directories for storing persistent data, i.e., the Zcash blockchain and the Zcash system parameters: